 Deepak Raj Joshi

-(A telecommunication engineer by profession, Joshi is currently the managing director of New Millennium College. [email protected])
+(A telecommunication engineer, Joshi is the managing director New Millennium College)

 Published The Rising Nepal